 Please note that you will need to have lightweight walking shoes or boots with good grip soles, a waterproof jacket and a pair of telescopic walking poles.
-We have 5 pairs of walking poles available for loan – please ask.
-We have prepared a suggested kit list available here.
+We have pairs of walking poles available for loan – please let us know if you require them.

 Testimonials from past course members

 Past participants have found that walking with fellow McArdle’s people was a real joy with a lot of laughs and had the benefit of true understanding from fellow walkers, making the walks relaxed, enjoyable, confidence boosting and hugely rewarding.
-Click here to read their comments, and watch our videos made on the course in Snowdonia and capture the feeling of what it is like.
+Here, on paper and video, they provide quotes about their experiences.

 BOOKING YOUR PLACE

-For any further information and questions please email Andrew Wakelin.
+For any further information and questions please email the McArdle’s coordinator.